sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/route-alerts.md

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `contact-filter`.

-You can also download the latest asset definition from [Bonsai][12].
+You can also download the latest dynamic runtime asset definition from [Bonsai][12].

-Run `sensuctl asset list --format yaml` to confirm that the asset is ready to use.
+Run `sensuctl asset list --format yaml` to confirm that the dynamic runtime asset is ready to use.

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ### 2. Create contact filters

-The [Bonsai][1] documentation for the asset explains that the has-contact asset supports two functions:
+The [Bonsai][1] documentation for the asset explains that the has-contact dynamic runtime asset supports two functions:

 - `has_contact`, which takes the Sensu event and the contact name as arguments
 - `no_contact`, which is available as a fallback in the absence of contact labels and takes only the event as an argument